EmilyEljamal/Seam-Carving-FPSE/README.md

 - **OCaml** and **Dune** for building and running the program.
 - **ImageMagick** (version 7+), which is used for processing images and generating GIFs.

+This project requires the following system tools:

+- **ImageMagick**: A software suite for image manipulation.
+Install it via:
+  - On Debian/Ubuntu: `sudo apt-get install imagemagick`
+  - On macOS: `brew install imagemagick`
+  - On Fedora: `sudo dnf install imagemagick`

+Ensure that the `convert` and `identify` commands are available in your `PATH`.

 > ⚠️ **WARNING**: In ImageMagick v7+, the `convert` command is deprecated.
 Use `magick convert` instead.
 > If you see the message:
 > ```